New Zealand is a long, narrow and relatively sparsely populated country.

-Keep in mind that car rentals aren’t always cheap, and insurance can be expensive for drivers under 25.
-If you’re traveling between the islands, also check whether your rental car is allowed on the Interislander ferry (which connects the North and the South Islands) – book your vehicle on the ferry in advance.
+Keep in mind that car rentals aren’t always cheap and can be expensive for drivers under 25.
+If you’re traveling between the islands, double-check whether your rental is allowed on the Interislander or Bluebridge ferries across the Cook Strait.
+You’ll also need to book your vehicle on the ferry in advance.

 Bus services connect New Zealand's cities and towns

-City-to-city buses provide good links between cities and towns in New Zealand.
-These can be booked in advance and are reasonably affordable, however, local buses will need to be taken to rural locations or national parks.
+Coach buses provide good links between cities and towns in New Zealand.
+These can be booked in advance and are reasonably affordable, however, local buses will usually need to be taken to rural locations or national parks.

-Intercity is the best known of the national bus companies and their buses include wi-fi and sometimes toilets.
-Intercity buses also offer flexible passes which include ferry passes on the Interislander ferry.
+Although regional options exist, InterCity is the only national bus company – you can expect onboard WiFi and sometimes toilets.
+InterCity also offers flexible passes, which include ferry passage on the Interislander ferry.
 Discounted bus tickets are often available in the off-season.

-Trains in New Zealand are generally focused on freight and local travel within some of the cities, but there are a couple of scenic regional trains which are aimed at travelers.
+Trains in New Zealand are generally focused on freight and local travel within cities, but there are a few scenic regional trains for tourists that are worth considering.

-Domestic flights are the quickest way to connect cities
+Domestic flights are the quickest way to travel between cities

-While many visitors choose to travel overland in New Zealand, taking a plane will get you to other parts of the country in a shorter timeframe, but with a more significant impact on the enviroment.
-Air New Zealand is the national airline and goes to 25 different destinations around the country.
+While many visitors choose to travel on land in New Zealand, taking a plane will get you to other parts of the country in a shorter time frame, but with a significant impact on the environment.

-Most public transport in New Zealand is accessible for people of all abilities including buses and trains, which typically provide wheelchair ramps, handrails and low steps.
+Most public transport in New Zealand is accessible to everyone.
+This includes buses and trains, which typically are equipped with ramps, handrails and low steps.

 Many car rental companies offer accessible vehicles, but for specialist accessible rentals contact Disability Vehicle Rentals and Freedom Mobility.
 Mobility parking permits can also be arranged for international visitors.
 They take 10 working days to process, so it’s best to apply for one before you depart.